adrian271/tierhacker/README.md

 - Currently when you add an item, if it's not placed in a tier it can be lost if the browser is refreshed
 - Ability to reset entire Tiermaker
 - Use a form input instead of a browser prompt to add items
+- Add history that you can move forward and back through, undo and redo (with keybindings).